superfly/docs/machines/index.html.md

 commands to scale instances out or up.
 Here, we're going to scale Machines directly, in a fiddly way.
 <br><br>
 Whether or not you use `fly launch` to boot up a Fly App, every Machine belongs to an "App" (an "App" is ultimately just a named collection of resources, configuration, and routing rules).
-But you don't have to use the `flyctl apps` commands to manage Machines;
+But you don't have to use the `fly apps` commands to manage Machines;
 you can do it directly.
 </div>